prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 The `MediationInterstitialAdUnit` is part of the prebid mediation API.
 This class is responsible for making a bid request and providing the winning bid and targeting keywords to mediating SDKs.

-If you need to make a bid request for `video` ad - provide the respective ad format `AdUnitFormat.VIDEO` to the constructor of `MediationInterstitialAdUnit`:
+In order to make a `multiformat bid request`, set the respective values into the `adUnitFormats` parameter.

 ```
 adUnit = MediationInterstitialAdUnit(
             activity,
             configId,
-    AdUnitFormat.VIDEO,
+            EnumSet.of(AdUnitFormat.DISPLAY, AdUnitFormat.VIDEO),
             mediationUtils
         )
 ```

 #### Step 4: Make a bid request